thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 ### Blocking Criteria

-Depending on the nature of the policy violation, the Thunderbird Team will employ different types of blocks.
-With a **hard block**, the add-on is disabled in Thunderbird, and users are not able to override the block.
-This action is reserved for add-ons with the following characteristics:
+The Thunderbird Team will forcefully disable add-ons with the following characteristics:

 * They appear to intentionally violate policy
 * They contain critical security vulnerabilities
 * They compromise user privacy
 * They severely circumvent user consent or control

-A **soft block** will disable an add-on by default, but allow the user to override and continue using it.
-Such a block is used for add-ons with the following characteristics:

-* They cause severe stability and performance issues in Thunderbird
+* They cause severe stability and performance issues in Thunderbird [former soft-block: remove?]
-* They contain non-critical policy violations
+* They contain non-critical policy violations [former soft-block: remove?]

 Add-ons that appear to be clones, repeats or close copies of already blocked add-ons will also be removed.
 If an issue is known to affect only a subset of versions, the block may be applied to the affected versions specifically.
 Add-ons that contain obfuscated or comparably unreadable code will also be blocked.